openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

   | DETECTION | Custom_Object_Detection_Gen3_ATSS |  ATSS | otx/algorithms/detection/configs/detection/mobilenetv2_atss/template.yaml |
   +-----------+-----------------------------------+-------+---------------------------------------------------------------------------+

-2. ``otx train`` trains a model (a particular model template) on a dataset and saves results in two files:
+2. ``otx train`` trains a model (a particular model template) on a dataset and results in two files:

-- weights.pth - a model snapshot
+- ``weights.pth`` - a model snapshot
-- label_schema.json - a label schema used in training, created from a dataset
+- ``label_schema.json`` - a label schema used in training, created from a dataset

-These files can be used by other commands: ``export``, ``eval``, ``deploy`` and ``demo``.
+These are needed as inputs for the further commands: ``export``, ``eval``,  ``optimize``,  ``deploy`` and ``demo``.

-3. For tutorial purposes, all examples will be run on the ATSS model.
-This comand line starts 1 GPU training of the medium object detection model on BCCD dataset.
+3. To have a specific example in this tutorial, all commands will be run on the ATSS model.
+For instance, this command line starts 1 GPU training of the medium object detection model on BCCD dataset:

 .. code-block::

   (detection) ...$ otx train otx/algorithms/detection/configs/detection/mobilenetv2_atss/template.yaml
-                            --train-ann-files BBCD/train/_annotations.coco.json
+                            --train-ann-files BCCD/train/_annotations.coco.json
-                            --train-data-roots  BBCD/train
+                            --train-data-roots  BCCD/train
-                            --val-ann-files BBCD/valid/_annotations.coco.json
+                            --val-ann-files BCCD/valid/_annotations.coco.json
-                            --val-data-roots BBCD/valid
+                            --val-data-roots BCCD/valid
                             --save-model-to outputs
                             --work-dir outputs/logs
                             --gpus 1

-If you created ``data.yaml`` file in previous step, you can simplify the training by specifying it as a ``data`` parameter:
+If you created ``data.yaml`` file in previous step, you can simplify the training by passing it in ``--data`` parameter:

 .. code-block::